Baker-Berry Library History

 The room contains portraits of presidents of the College; a reproduction of the College charter, granted in December 1769 by royal governor John Wentworth; a portrait of Mr. Rugg by Paul Sample, Class of 1920; and exhibit cases for changing displays of documents and photographs pertaining to various aspects of the history of the College.

-This room on the Mezzanine Level of the West end of Baker Library contains the surviving books of the earliest library of Dartmouth.
+This room on the Mezzanine Level of the West end of Baker Library contains facsimiles of the surviving books of the earliest library of Dartmouth.
 It is dedicated to Bezaleel Woodward, a tutor, treasurer, trustee, and vice-president of the College; he was also the first librarian and the first professor of mathematics and natural philosophy.

 Charles Nelson Haskins, professor of mathematics and member of the Dartmouth faculty from 1909 until his death in 1942, made a gift to furnish and equip the room.
 As chairman of the Special Committee on the Planning of the New Building [Baker Library] he took a personal interest in creating the Woodward Room.